Spencmad000/Spencmad000-github.io/README.md

+## Wide Wild Web of Consciousness
+By LadyKernicus

+This is a draft area

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Spencmad000/Spencmad000-github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.